vtex/shoreline/rfcs/admin/switch.md

 # Drawbacks

 - Using `Reakit Checkbox` grants the accessibility that we need, but can be non-intuitive with its props, for example: instead of using the prop `on` to represents the state of the switch, we use `checked`.
-This can be worked around by changing the interface and using the `checked` only in background.
+This can be worked around by changing the interface and using the `checked` only in the background.

 # Adoption strategy